Claudia Hammond: Author

 In 2019, Canongate published her book The Art of Rest.
-The book draws on research from "The Rest Test", the largest global survey into rest, which was completed by 18,000 people across 135 different countries.
+The book draws on research from "The Rest Test", the largest global survey into rest, which was completed by 18,000 people across 135 countries.

+In 2022 Hammond's fifth book "The Keys to Kindness: How to be kinder to yourself, others and the world" was published by Canongate.

-Radio presenter
+Radio presenter and podcast host

 Hammond has said that her decision to attempt to work in radio came early in her life and quite suddenly.
 "I was at a children's book festival and, after I had queued up to get Roald Dahl's autograph, he asked me what I wanted to do when I grew up.
 I'm told I said "I want to work in radio".
 That was the first my parents knew about it.
 It was probably the first time I realised."
 She presents programmes about psychology on BBC Radio 4, including All in the Mind.
-She also presents Health Check on BBC World Service Radio.
-In 2020, she presented Inside Health – the Virus, a version of Inside Health in the wake of the coronavirus 2020 pandemic.
-In October 2020, she presented the BBC Radio 4 programme The Touch Test, analysing results of a survey into the sense of touch.
+She also presents Health Check on BBC World Service Radio and The Evidence.
+She has presented many other series on BBC Radio 4 including Mind Changers, Anatomy of Rest, Anatomy of Touch, Anatomy of Loneliness, and Anatomy of Kindness.
+Each of the "Anatomy of…." series includes collaborations with university academics to conduct psychological research with a mass audience.
+For example, in 2020, she presented Inside Health – the Virus, a version of Inside Health during the COVID-19 pandemic.
+In October 2020, she presented the BBC Radio 4 programme, The Touch Test, analysing the results of a survey into the sense of touch.
 She also presented a 1: 45 programme called The Anatomy of Touch.

 In March 2022, she presented the Radio 4 programme The Anatomy of Kindness, dealing with the results of the Kindness Test, a survey in which 60,000 respondents completed a questionnaire asking about human kindness.

 TV presenter

-In addition to presenting Health Check on BBC World News every Friday, Hammond has appeared on several other TV programmes (such as The One Show and BBC Breakfast) commenting on psychological topics.
+For several years Hammond was the presenter, along with Dr Ayan Panja, of a TV programme called Health Check broadcast on BBC World News.
+Hammond has appeared on several other TV programmes (such as The One Show and BBC Breakfast) commenting on psychological topics.
 In the past, as a reporter, she covered science and medical issues for Channel 5 News.

+Academic work

+In 2019, Hammond was appointed visiting professor of the Public Understanding of Psychology in the psychology department at the University of Sussex.

+For many years Hammond has lectured on the psychology of social issues as part of Boston University's Study Abroad programme in London.